andreacalderonvv/cse15l-lab-reports/Lab Report 5.md

 **Detail the sympton you're seeing.
 Be specific; include both what you're seeing and what you expect to see instead.
 Screenshots are great, copy pasted terminal output is also great.
 Avoid saying
 "it doesn't work".**

-The symptom I am seeing is that the terminal gives me an error that says:
+The symptom I am seeing is that my bash file keeps going to the else and prints:

-error: file not found: TestBug.java
-Usage: javac <options> <source files>
-use --help for a list of possible options
+File not found.

-I expected this to compile so then I can actually run the tests.
-This is an image of the error.
+I expected this file to be able to compile and then run the tests.
+This is an image of the wrong output.

 pic here